mongodb/mongo-go-driver/docs/CONTRIBUTING.md

 The script takes an optional argument for the `MAKEFILE_TARGET` and allows for some environment variable overrides.
 The docker container has the required binaries, including libmongocrypt.
-The entry script starts a MongoDB topology, and then executes the desired `MAKEFILE_TARGET`.
+The entry script executes the desired `MAKEFILE_TARGET`.

-For example, to test against a sharded cluster, using enterprise auth, run:
+For example, to test against a sharded cluster (make sure you started the server with a sharded_cluster), using enterprise auth, run:

 ```bash
 TOPOLOGY=sharded_cluster bash etc/run_docker.sh evg-test-enterprise-auth